alpaca-lang/alpaca/README.md

 [the tour for the language basics](https://github.com/alpaca-lang/alpaca/blob/master/Tour.md), put source files ending in `.alp` in your source folders, run `rebar3 compile` and/or `rebar3 eunit`.

+# Building and Using Your Own Alpaca
+Rather than using an official build, you can build and test your own version of Alpaca.
+Please note that Alpaca now needs itself in order to build.
+The basic steps are:

+- clone and/or modify Alpaca to suit your needs.
+- compile your build with `rebar3 compile`.
+- make a local untagged release for your use with `bash ./make-release.sh` in the root folder of Alpaca.

+Then export `ALPACA_ROOT`, e.g. in the Alpaca folder:

+    export ALPACA_ROOT=`pwd`/alpaca-unversioned_`

+The	rebar3 plugin should now find the Alpaca binaries you built above.

 # Intentions/Goals
 Something that looks and operates a little bit like an ML on the Erlang VM with: